pagkly/Zed/Investopedia3/Market Portfolio.md

 ## The Market Portfolio in the Capital Asset Pricing Model

-The market portfolio is an essential component of the [capital asset pricing model (CAPM)](https://www.investopedia.com/terms/c/capm.asp).
+The market portfolio is an essential component of the [[capital asset pricing model (CAPM)]](https://www.investopedia.com/terms/c/capm.asp).
 Widely used for pricing assets, especially equities, the CAPM shows what an asset's expected return should be based on its amount of systematic risk.
-The relationship between these two items is expressed in an equation called the [security market line](https://www.investopedia.com/terms/s/sml.asp).
+The relationship between these two items is expressed in an equation called the [[security market line]](https://www.investopedia.com/terms/s/sml.asp).
 The equation for the security market line is:

 R\=Rf+βc(Rm−Rf)where: R\=Expected returnRf\=Risk-free rateβc\=Beta of asset in question versus the market portfolioRm\=Expected return of the market portfolio\\begin{aligned} &R = R\_f + \\beta\_c ( R\_m - R\_f ) \\\\ &\\textbf{where:} \\\\\\ &R = \\text{Expected return} \\\\ &R\_f = \\text{Risk-free rate} \\\\ &\\beta\_c = \\text{Beta of asset in question versus the market portfolio} \\\\ &R\_m = \\text{Expected return of the market portfolio} \\\\ \\end{aligned}